DavidSouther/software_craftsmanship/00_introduction/python/README.md

 available by default on Ubuntu, and you can download it for [Windows](http://ftp.gnome.org/pub/GNOME/binaries/win32/gedit/2.30/gedit-setup-2.30.1-1.exe) or for [OSX](http://ftp.gnome.org/pub/GNOME/binaries/mac/gedit/3.2/).

+*Why can't I just use TextEdit on a mac or Notepad on Windows?* You could, but neither of those programs have any tools to help you program.
+Most importantly, neight has syntax highlighting.
+GEdit will color different parts of your code neatly, allowing you to see at a glance important pieces of your program, and often allows you to catch typing mistakes before you even run the program.

 Once gedit is installed, open it and type the following two lines: